Skip to main content

 Open a result

 Some questions don’t match a document by name; they match a passage.
-The Document content mode finds those passages by meaning, even when your phrasing doesn’t match the words on the page.
+Search document content finds those passages by meaning, even when your phrasing doesn’t match the words on the page.

 Libra mascot with a clipboard